 You can also vote for Backdoor Survival daily at Top Prepper Websites!

-Bargain Bin: Below you will find links to the items related to today’s article as well as some budget-friendly preps that really do work.
+Below you will find the items related to today’s article as well as some budget-friendly preps that really do work.

 The Total Money Makeover: Classic Edition: A Proven Plan for Financial Fitness: This is the simplest, most straightforward game plan for completely making over your money habits.
 It is based on results, not pie-in-the-sky fantasies.
 I personally know a number of people who have conquered debt by using Dave Ramsey’s plan.